JJHPhoto/self_taught_programmer/README.md

 `Modules` today.
 Ok.
 I'll pretend I remember what that means.

 Ok... its being modular.
 Which was something Anthony would often talk about when we were building `Components` in `React`.

+## Day 21

+Been off for a few days and hoping that I can get some practice in today.
+Also, need to disable some extensions that I'd rather not keep from previous projects.

+## Day 22

+Sort of.
+Holidays got me away from coding and then the motivation to get back to it was lacking.
+Lets see what the new year brings!

+Looks like I'm still in the 'Files' chapter.
+Here we go....